blessdog/Podcast-Curator/README.md

 Next you should set how many podcast episodes you want to download from each podcast by modifying the ```limit``` variable.
 You can also modify the search term to filter which types of episodes you download.
 In this example it is 'robot'.
 If you don't want a search term, uncomment the line that says get_items and comment the line that says search_items.
 See the image below for reference
 ![alt text](./resources/code_sample.png)

-After you are done with these components, you can run the bash script 'run_all.sh' to download & transcribe your podcasts.
+After you are done with these components, you can run the bash script ```run_all.sh``` to download & transcribe your podcasts.
 Have fun!